learn-co-students/dsc-probability-distributions-recap-atlanta-ds-062419/README.md

 Here, we are creating a list of x values for plotting that range between -3 and 3 with an increment of 0.001 in between them by using the `arange` function.
-These are the x values on the graph and we plotted the x-axis with using those values.
+These are the x values on the graph and we plotted the x-axis using those values.

 The y-axis is the normal function, `norm.pdf`, i.e., the PDF for a normal distribution, on the x values.